 The professional curriculum includes 60 credits in nursing courses (in three academic years).
-Students under faculty supervision gain experience in places such as hospitals, community/ public health agencies, ambulatory care facilities, schools, nursing homes and private homes.
+Students under faculty supervision gain experience in places such as hospitals, short-term rehabilitation facilities, community/ public health agencies, ambulatory care facilities, schools, nursing homes and private homes.
 Students must be enrolled full-time while completing this curriculum.

 First-Year Suggested Curriculum